shivshank/mini_gl_fb/README.md

 # Other features

+ - Black and white rendering, specifying one byte per pixel
  - Hardware accelerated buffer scaling (window and buffer can have different sizes)
  - Exposes a function for creating a context with glutin in one line
  - Exposes a function for creating a VAO, VBO, quad, and blank texture in one line
  - If you don't want to use glutin you can **bring your own context** too!

-See the docs for more info.
+See the [docs](https://docs.rs/mini_gl_fb/) for more info.

 # Planned Features